 The Boren Fellowship provides up to $24,000 for graduate study in areas of the world that are critical to U.S. interests, including Africa, Asia, Latin America, Eastern Europe and the Middle East.

-Khan, a master’s student in public affairs in the School of Economic, Political and Policy Sciences, is the University’s third Boren fellowship winner.
-Hyunjoo “Eunice” Ko received a Boren Scholarship for undergraduates in 2014, and Brian Couzelis received a Boren Fellowship for graduate students in 2013.
+Khan, a master’s student in public affairs in the School of Economic, Political and Policy Sciences, is the University’s most recent Boren fellowship winner.
+Hyunjoo “Eunice” Ko received a Boren Scholarship for undergraduates in 2014.
 Sarah Islam was a Boren Scholarship alternate in 2005.